frenck/spook/documentation/integrations/recorder.md

 :::

 :::{warning}
 Messing with the recorder directly is not recommended.
-It is very easy to break things and up with very skwed data.
+It is very easy to break things end up with very skewed data.
 Use this service with caution.
 :::

 ## Repairs